Jean Mensa: Career

 Mensa was appointed as the chairperson of the Electoral Commission of Ghana on 23 July 2018, after her predecessor Charlotte Osei was removed from office.
 Mensa has been involved in the development of policies, such as the Presidential Transition Act of 2012, the Revised 1992 Constitution of Ghana (draft), the Political Parties Funding Bill, and the Revised Political Parties Bill.
 Her specialization has been developing and implementing policy alternatives that reflect international best practice but are also tailored to Ghana's needs.

 Mensa was sworn in by the President of Ghana, Akufo-Addo.
 The swearing came in after a Ghanaian citizen, Fafali Nyonatorto, tried to stop the president appointing a new Electoral Commission chair.
 Nyonatorto challenged the removal of the former Electoral Commission to enable the court to hear her substantive case.
-The president claimed the removal of the former Chairperson of the Electoral Commission, Charlotte Osei, from her office was carried on with no malice.
-The president said it was expected of him to discharge the constitutional mandate.
+The president claimed the removal of the former Chairperson of the Electoral Commission, Charlotte Osei, from her office was carried out with no malice.The president said it was expected of him to discharge the constitutional mandate.

 In 2010, Mensa was part of a nine-member constitutional review committee that was set up by the late president John Evans Atta Mills, to review the 1992 constitution.
 The role of the committee was to consult with Ghanaians on the operation of the 1992 Constitution and on any changes that needed to be made to the constitution.
 After the review, there was little to no implementation of its recommendations.

-Mensa facilitated the IEA's Evening Encounter Series, Ghana's Presidential and Vice-Presidential Debates, as well as Town hall meetings for parliamentary candidates.
-Prior to working at the IEA, Mensa also worked at Amarkai Amarteifio Chambers (1995-1997) and BJ Da Rocha Chambers as a Junior Lawyer (1998).
+Mensa facilitated the IEA's Evening Encounter Series, Ghana's presidential and Vice-Presidential Debates, as well as Town hall meetings for parliamentary candidates.
+Prior to working at the IEA, Mensa also worked at Amarkai Amarteifio Chambers (1995–1997) and BJ Da Rocha Chambers as a Junior Lawyer (1998).

 Mensa has been ranked by the African Network of Entrepreneurs (TANOE) as one of the top sixty corporate women leaders in Ghana (2017).
 She has won awards including the Excellent Leadership Award by the EXLA Group (2013) and the Young Professional Role Model in Governance Award presented by the Young Professionals and Youth Coalition Initiative (2014).

 In July 2023, Mensa was selected as a member of ECOWAS and African Union (AU) Joint Pre-election Fact-finding Mission to Liberia ahead of the country's election on 10 October 2023.
 She received an award as the chairperson of the Electoral Commission of Ghana for being the best head of a government institution for the Ministries, Departments and Agencies category for 2022 and 2023 audit period.